 Around 6-8 weeks your puppy should have all his baby teeth and will start weening from his mother’s milk while learning to eat soft moist puppy food.

 Around 12-16 weeks old as you have recently brought your puppy home and are getting to know them better he will start to lose his baby teeth.
 It usually starts with the incisors and you will probably notice little rice-sized doggy teeth falling out everywhere.

-By 5 months old your puppy will have lost most of their baby teeth and by 6 months old they will have lost all their baby teeth and grown in all their adult teeth.
+By 5 months old your puppy will have lost most of its baby teeth and by 6 months old it will have lost all its baby teeth and grown into all its adult teeth.

 At 6 months you should have your vet examine your Australian Shepherd teeth to check that all the baby teeth are gone and that the adult teeth have grown in properly.